AIADMK district secretaries meet to be held on March 9

-CHENNAI: The meeting of All India Anna Dravida Munnetra Kazhagam (AIADMK) district secretaries will be held on March 9 at the party's headquarters in Chennai, according to a Daily Thanthi report
+The meeting of All India Anna Dravida Munnetra Kazhagam (AIADMK) district secretaries will be held on March 9 at the party's headquarters in Chennai, according to a Daily Thanthi report.
 The meeting will be held under the chairmanship of the party's interim general secretary Edappadi K Palaniswami.

-According to the report, the meeting is to discuss about the 2024 Lok Sabha elections.
+According to the report, the meeting is to discuss about the 2024 Lok Sabha elections and to review the Erode East by-poll results.

 Visit news.dtnext.in to explore our interactive epaper!